 (Note that newness, shininess, costliness, lightness, beauty, and so-called ‘performance’ do not feature in this list.)

-A world touring bike succeeds or fails based on these criteria.
+A world touring bike succeeds or fails based on these six criteria.

-On The Superficial Ordinariness Of A World Touring Bike
+A Quick Note On The Superficial Boringness Of Expedition Touring Bikes

-An expedition touring bicycle built on tried and tested principles and designed to do pretty much everything is, by definition, likely to appear pretty ordinary.
+An expedition touring bicycle built on tried and tested principles and designed to do pretty much everything is, by definition, likely to appear pretty ordinary and unremarkable.

-If you spend time around high-performance competition bikes with price tags in the thousands, the superficial ordinariness of an expedition touring bike can take a bit of getting used to.
+If you’re used to high-performance competition bikes with price tags in the thousands, the superficial ordinariness of an expedition touring bike can take a bit of getting used to.